tienhung278/worker-vitals/README.md

      - Issue: Outdated patterns (e.g., relying solely on synchronize=true, scattered configuration).
      - Fix: Centralized configuration with @nestjs/config, enabled autoLoadEntities, and limited synchronize to non-production; set up TypeORM migrations for schema evolution.
 Removed throttler per later requirement.
      - Thought process: Adhere to NestJS 10 and TypeORM 0.3 conventions to reduce surprise and improve maintainability.
+  7) Server components conversion (Frontend)
+     - Issue: The dashboard relied on client components, which is with the later requirement to move to Server Components and a server-handled form.
+     - Fix: Converted the main dashboard page to a Server Component and implemented the VitalForm as a server action.
+Validation and bounds checking are performed on the server action before submitting to the backend; after submission, revalidatePath('/') ensures the latest vitals render on the next request.
+     - Thought process: Align with Next.js Server Components guidance for simpler data fetching, reduced client JS, and consistent server-side validation.

 ### General approach
   - Implement the minimal viable backend, then iterate to correct convention/security/performance gaps.